Ryan Zavodnick | May 19, 2025 | Personal Injury

 Unfortunately, attorneys may fall short of a client’s expectations.
 In some cases, clients have unrealistic expectations that are not based on realistic probabilities or the law.
 In other cases, attorneys make mistakes or they are negligent.

 What are your rights if your attorney’s actions caused you harm?
-Can you sue an attorney for mishandling a car accident claim, criminal case, or other legal matter?
+Can you sue an attorney for mishandling a Philadelphia car accident claim, criminal case, or other legal matter?

 What is Legal Malpractice in Pennsylvania?